karamalaskar/Clock/readme.md

-time.c is an optional school programming assignment that requests time from the user, and generates a clock.svg file that displays the time on an analog clock.
+time.c is a program that requests time from user, and generates a clock.svg file that displays the time on an analog clock.

-Use:
-./time HH MM SS
-e.g. ./time 09 41 00